+Did you know that there are over 20,000 different types of terpenes in existence?
 While most conversations about terpenes seem to link the compounds to CBD—most plant and some animals have them too.
 Technically, terpenes are a collection of hydrocarbons that give a plant/flower its smell.
 Just as you’ll find terpenes in the cannabis/hemp plant–you’ll also find terpenes in oranges, lavender, and other plants.
-These compounds play numerous roles such as scaring away predators, boosting the plant’s immune system, and in CBD’s case–might enhance the effects of the cannabinoid.

 Interestingly enough, terpenes are part of the defense mechanism for the cannabis plant used to scare away possible predators.
 Yes, we realize the irony of using these terpenes to see the effects of any strain of cannabis.
 There is possible evidence that terpenes by themselves have medicinal properties and intensify the effects of CBD too.
 So, without further ado–let’s take a closer look at terpenes.